Hello Planning Mashers!

 This post may contain affiliate links.
 They will be of no extra expense for you, but I receive a small commission.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!

-Before we look into the pens, I have to disclose that since I’m a part of the Archer and Olive design team, I got these pens free of charge.
+Before we look into the pens, I have to disclose that since I was a part of the Archer and Olive design team, I got some of these pens free of charge.

 There are a few things I want to mention here.
 First of all – I’m always honest with my reviews disregarding any associations I have with the brand.

 And most importantly – I choose brands I work with based on my opinion of the brand and their product.
 I chose to be a part of the Archer and Olive design team because I love the products they create and I stand behind their core philosophies and work ethics.